How to Attract Ladybugs to Your Garden (and Get Them to Stay)

 Besides pests, ladybugs also feed on nectar and pollen.
 They prefer small flowers, flat open petals, and umbellifers (umbrella- or disc-shaped flowers) that they can land on and crawl over easily.
 Many of the same flowers you’d grow for bees and butterflies are the ones ladybugs love too.

-In particular, ladybugs are attracted to these flowers:
+In particular, ladybugs are attracted to these flowering plants:

 • Dandelion